Anish-1101/travel_journal_app/README.md

 • Can create, delete and fetch log entries

-Users have full control over their travel log allowing them to create new entries and delete existing ones and fetch their entries easily.
+Users have full control over their travel log allowing them to create new entries, delete existing ones and fetch their entries easily.